jeckman/wpbook/README.txt

    supported in the API v2.1
  * Rewrote the comment import logic to not use FQL
  * Add https for global Facebook gravatar
+ * Rewrite comment import timestamp logic to account for new datetime format in graph API

 = 2.6.9 =
  * Cleaned up line endings and admin notices for unset vars